Brooks Raley

 Brooks Lee Raley (born June 29, 1988) is an American professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
-He has previously played in MLB for the Chicago Cubs, Cincinnati Reds, Houston Astros and Tampa Bay Rays, and in the KBO League for the Lotte Giants.
+He has previously played in MLB for the Chicago Cubs, Cincinnati Reds, Houston Astros, Tampa Bay Rays, and in the KBO League for the Lotte Giants.
 Raley played college baseball for the Texas A&M Aggies.
-The Cubs selected Raley in the sixth round of the 2009 MLB draft and he made his MLB debut with them in 2012.
+The Cubs selected Raley in the sixth round of the 2009 MLB draft, and he made his MLB debut with them in 2012.